Quantum communication networks with defects in silicon carbide: The silicon carbide platform

-SiC is a mature platform for microelectronics, in particular for power application.
-Capitalising on a wider bandgap, higher thermal conductivity, and larger critical electric field than silicon, SiC devices can operate at higher temperatures, higher current density, and higher blocking voltage and are becoming more and more widespread in applications such as power conversion in electric vehicles \cite{she2017review,kimoto2022high}
+SiC is a mature platform for microelectronics, in particular for power applications.
+Capitalizing on a wider bandgap, higher thermal conductivity, and larger critical electric field than silicon, SiC devices can operate at higher temperatures, higher current density, and higher blocking voltage and are becoming more and more widespread in applications such as power conversion in electric vehicles~\cite{she2017review,kimoto2022high}

-Recently, researchers have started exploring SiC applications beyond power devices \cite{LaVia2023, Ou2023}.
-While it is not a material widely utilised in photonics applications, it exhibits quite promising optical properties \cite{Castelletto2022}.
-Due to its wide bandgap, SiC features a large transparency range, between 0.37 - 5.6 $\mu$m for the 4H polytype \cite{Wang2013midIR, zheng20194h, zheng2019high}.
+Recently, researchers have begun to explore SiC applications beyond power devices~\cite{LaVia2023, Ou2023}.
+While it is not a material widely utilised in photonics applications yet, it exhibits rather promising optical properties~\cite{Castelletto2022}.
+Due to its wide bandgap, SiC presents a wide transparency window, between 0.37 - 5.6 $\mu$m for the 4H polytype~\cite{Wang2013midIR, zheng20194h, zheng2019high}.

-SiC also features quite strong nonlinear coefficients, not far from values reported for silicon and lithium niobate.
-The quadratic nonlinearity $\chi^{(2)}$ has been measured to be $\approx$ 12.5 pm/V in the hexagonal polytypes \cite{sato2009accurate}, while the third order (Kerr) nonlinearity $\chi^{(3)}$ is about 6.9$\times 10^{- 19}$m$^2$/W at 1550 nm \cite{Guidry_parametric_optica_2020} for 4H-SiC.
+SiC also features fairly strong nonlinear coefficients, not far from values reported for silicon and lithium niobate.
+The quadratic nonlinearity $\chi^{(2)}$ has been measured to be $\approx$ 12.5 pm/V in the hexagonal polytypes~\cite{sato2009accurate}, while the third order (Kerr) nonlinearity $\chi^{(3)}$ is about 6.9$\times 10^{- 19}$m$^2$/W at 1550 nm~\cite{Guidry_parametric_optica_2020} for 4H-SiC.
 Strong nonlinear coefficients are crucial to implement on-chip modulators and frequency converters~\cite{Shi2023, Shi2021, Yi2020, Zheng2019}.

 Given its outstanding electronic and photonic properties, SiC provides a formidable platform for integration of different functionalities into the same chip.
-One could envision a single quantum photonic chip integrating SPI's with all the photonic elements required to process quantum states of light (such as optical modulators, beamsplitters, etc), all electrically controlled.
+It is possible to envision a single quantum photonic chip integrating SPI's with all photonic elements required to process quantum states of light (such as optical modulators or beamsplitters), all electrically controlled.

 One crucial step for high-rate spin-photon interfacing is to enhance light-matter interaction with an optical cavity.
-Enhancement of light-matter interactions in cavities can broadly be divided into two approaches: on the one hand, cavities can increase the photon emission from defects into a desired spatial mode, on the other hand a cavity can enhance interaction of an incoming light pulse with the optical dipole.
+Enhancement of light-matter interactions using cavity quantum electrodynamics (CQED) can broadly be divided into two approaches: on the one hand, cavities can increase the photon emission from defects into a desired spatial mode, on the other hand a cavity can enhance interaction of an incoming light pulse with the optical dipole.
 We will briefly describe both approaches below.

 The enhancement factor for the spontaneous emission into the cavity, $F_{SE}$ is given by